MathematicsFind a programme

 - Statistical Physics

 The Institute for Pure Mathematics is concerned with discovering, understanding and explaining abstract mathematical structures within the research themes of:

 - Number Theory

 - Set Theory and Logic

-The Institute of Statistical Science explores the whole spectrum of modern Statistics under the research themes
+The Institute for Statistical Science explores the whole spectrum of modern statistics under the research themes:

 - Bayesian Modelling and Analysis

 - Multiscale Methods

 - Optimisation Under Uncertainty